mlp-s2-22/website/pages/setup.md

 5. When you are done working on a section, make sure to save a copy back onto GitHub (File, Save a Copy in GitHub).

-> **Warning**: This simple way of saving your work to GitHub does mean you have to be careful you are not about to remove someone elses work from the latest version when working in a team.
+> **Warning**: This simple way of saving your work to GitHub does mean when you are working collaberatively on the projects you have to be careful you are not about to remove someone elses work from the latest version.
 You will just commit your version of the code to the top of the repository history without any warning if someone else has added to it before you send your copy across.
-To avoid this if working in a team, you may want to use the local setup (detailed below), a combined approach, or ensure only one of you works on the code at any one time.
+To avoid this when working in a team, you may want to use the local setup (detailed below), a combined approach, or ensure only one of you works on the code at any one time.
 ---

 ### Local Setup<sup>1</sup>